Boundedness of the $p$-primary torsion of the Brauer group of an abelian variety: Abstract

 \section{Abstract}

 We prove that the $p^\infty$-torsion of the transcendental Brauer group of an abelian variety over a finitely generated field of characteristic $p>0$ is bounded.
-This answers a question asked by Skorobogatov and Zarhin for abelian varieties.
-To do this, we prove a flat variant of the Tate conjecture for divisors.
+This answers a (variant of a) question asked by Skorobogatov and Zarhin for abelian varieties.
+To do this, we prove a “flat Tate conjecture” for divisors.
 In the text, we also study other geometric Galois-invariant $p^\infty$-torsion classes of the Brauer group which are not in the transcendental Brauer group.
 These classes, in contrast with our main theorem, can be infinitely $p$-divisible.
-We explain how the existence of these $p$-divisible towers is naturally related to the failure of surjectivity of the specialisation morphisms of the Néron--Severi group in characteristic $p$.
+We explain how the existence of these $p$-divisible towers is naturally related to the failure of surjectivity of specialisation morphisms of Néron--Severi groups in characteristic $p$.